pillar guide

 • Price: ~$3–4.50/day for a medium dog

-• Available at: Animates, Petstock, PetDirect
+• Available at: Animates, PetStock, PetDirect

-• Best for: Dogs with grain sensitivities, owners who want a step up from supermarket brands
+• Best for: Dogs with grain sensitivities, or owners who want a notch above Black Hawk

-💰 Best budget option: Purina Pro Plan
+💰 Best budget: Purina Pro Plan

 • Type: Dry kibble